AAT Article Submission - General Information

 NACADA Member* Use of NACADA Materials for Campus Publications and Workshops

 *Membership status is based on the date that the material is used or permission is requested; it is not related to the publication date of the material.

 Member benefit publication use: NACADA members* may use or copy articles, pages, or partial pages from NACADA member benefit publications (see definitions above) for their own internal campus use such as workshops; campus newsletters; password protected Intranet, e-reserves or e-Learning systems (i.e. Blackboard, WebCT, Axio Learning, etc.).
 (Note: this does not cover course usage).
 Copies must contain the following statement in a prominent place:

 'Reprinted [or Excerpted] with permission from [Title of the publication].
-Copyright [Year] by the National Academic Advising Association (NACADA) www.nacada.ksu.edu .'
+Copyright [Year] by the NACADA: The Global Community for Academic Advising www.nacada.ksu.edu .'

 NACADA asks that individuals using NACADA member benefit publications on their campuses inform NACADA of which materials are used via email at firstname.lastname@example.org.

 Member Discounted Publications and Materials Use: NACADA members* may use up to 1000 words, 3 minutes, or 10% of a publication (whichever is less) from a purchased publication / material for internal campus use.

 Please note that downloading of Member Discounted (Purchased) Publications and Materials to e-Learning systems (i.e. Blackboard, WebCT, Axio Learning, etc.) or campus Intranet systems is strictly prohibited without express written permission from NACADA.
 Request permission via email at email@example.com.
 Note: